Ken Griffey Jr.: Post-playing career

 On February 17, 2011, Griffey was hired by the Mariners as a special consultant.
 He is involved with the Mariners at spring training and the regular season, along with visiting most of the Mariners minor-league affiliates.

 On January 22, 2013, the Mariners announced Griffey would be the seventh person inducted into the Seattle Mariners Hall of Fame.
 Griffey joined Alvin Davis (1997), Dave Niehaus (2000), Jay Buhner (2004), Edgar Martínez (2007), Randy Johnson (2012) and Dan Wilson (2012).
-He was formally inducted on August 10, 2013.
-Jamie Moyer was selected in 2015.
+He was formally inducted on August 10.

 A campaign had been formed to rename a section of First Avenue South, which runs adjacent to T-Mobile Park, to Ken Griffey Jr. Drive just after his announcement to retire from baseball.
 Later, the campaign changed direction after the death of Mariners announcer Dave Niehaus in November 2010 to Dave Niehaus Way South.

 Writer Bill Simmons pointed out the prevalent belief that Griffey was the best home run hitter of the 1990s who everyone was convinced never used performance enhancing drugs.
 Therefore, Simmons stated Griffey was the one player who would be the most devastating to "an entire generation of American men" should he ever be linked to steroids.

 On August 9, 2014, Griffey was inducted into the Cincinnati Reds Hall of Fame.
 Griffey returned to Cincinnati for the weekend activities and choked up during his speech when he mentioned wearing the same uniform as his dad.
-Second baseman Ron Oester, outfielder Dave Parker, and first baseman Jake Beckley joined Griffey in the Class of 2014.
+Ron Oester, Dave Parker, and Jake Beckley joined Griffey in the Class of 2014.

 In 2018, The Seattle Times named Griffey as the most important athlete in Seattle sports history.

-On October 25, 2021, Griffey joined the Mariners ownership group, become the first former player to hold partnership interest in the Mariners.
+On October 25, 2021, Griffey joined the Mariners ownership group, becoming the first former player to hold partnership interest in the Mariners.